Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

 ## Challenge Objectives:

->**Note:** This challenge provides you with a pre-deployed OpenAI resource and its OpenAI API key for a hassle free execution of this challenge.
+>**Note:** This challenge provides you with a pre-deployed OpenAI resource and its OpenAI API key for a hassle free execution.

 1. **Configure and implement AI Code Review GitHub Action:**